NolanAmblard/unlimited/README.md

-# unlimited
+# Unlimited
-A fast, decentralized order book & matching engine built for EVM chains.
+The on-chain code for Unlimited: A fast, decentralized order book & matching engine built for EVM chains.